risd-web/webtype-spring2020/content/projects/project2.md

 ## Week 1

-* define your typographic concept(s)
+- define your typographic concept(s)
-* determine the scope of your font
+- determine the scope of your font
-	* you might work from an existing design — something you’ve designed in the past
+	- you might work from an existing design — something you’ve designed in the past
-	* if starting a new design, consider limiting your character set
+	- if starting a new design, consider limiting your character set
-* articulate the axes for variation as an intentional design space
+- articulate the *axis for variation* as an intentional design space
-* develop several sketches or approaches
+- develop several sketches or approaches
-  * begin with the control characters: H, O, D, n, o, p.
+  - begin with the control characters: H, O, D, n, o, p.
+  - These characters provide the “DNA” of a typeface: its straight shapes, its curved shapes, and the combination of the two.
+  - When drawing letters, you will be designing both the black and white shapes: the positive space as well as the negative space both within the counters of the letters and the space formed between the letters.
+  *Pay careful attention to these inside/outside shapes.*

 ## Week 2